Transforming Opportunities into Great Products

 The skills you will develop

-This program seeks to equip professionals from various industries with the skills and expertise they need to develop product strategy, guide decisions about product features and priorities, and assess product performance to inform future decisions.
-Manage complexity and design unique solutions beneficial for business.
+This program equips professionals from diverse industries with the skills and expertise required to develop product strategy, guide decisions about product features and priorities, assess product performance, and apply data and AI-informed insights to shape future decisions.
+Participants will learn to manage complexity and design innovative solutions that deliver measurable business value.

 1.